sonmitt/cloud-adoption-framework/docs/scenarios/azure-vmware/eslz-business-continuity-and-disaster-recovery.md

 - To enable disaster recovery between Azure VMware Solution private clouds in distinct Azure regions, you need to enable ExpressRoute Global Reach between both back-end ExpressRoute circuits.
 These circuits create primary to secondary private cloud connectivity when required for solutions like VMware SRM and VMware HCX for disaster recovery.

-- To enable disaster recovery between Azure VMware Solution private clouds in same Azure regions, you need to enable AVS Interconnect.
+- To enable disaster recovery between Azure VMware Solution private clouds in same Azure regions, you need to enable [AVS Interconnect](/azure/azure-vmware/connect-multiple-private-clouds-same-region).
 It creates a routing link between the management and workload networks of the AVS private clouds to enable network communication between the clouds.
 Ensure that routed IP address space in each AVS private cloud is unique and doesn't overlap.

-- When working with disaster recovery, you can use the same source IP address spaces from the primary Azure region to the secondary Azure region.
-However, it requires additional design and engineering efforts to incorporate into the solution.
+- When working with disaster recovery, you can use the same source IP address space from the primary Azure region to the secondary Azure region.
+However, it requires additional design and engineering efforts.

-  - **Retain the same IP addresses:** If there is a business requirement, the VMs at the secondary AVS site can be recovered using the same source IP address as the primary site.
+  - **Retain the same IP addresses:** The virtual machines at the secondary AVS site can be recovered using the same source IP address as the primary site.
 For this method, create isolated VLANs or NSX-T segments in the secondary AVS site and ensure that none of these isolated VLANs or segments are connected to the environment.
 Modify your disaster recovery routes to reflect that the subnet has moved to the secondary AVS site and the new IP addressess location.
 While this method works, it also creates engineering overhead when one is aiming for fully automated DR orchestration.

   - **Use different IP addresses:** You can also use different IP addresses for recovered VMs.
 If the VM is moved to a secondary site, the recovery plan within the VMware Site Recovery Manager will detail the custom IP map.
 Select this map for the change of IP address.
 VMs will be brought up in the new NSX-T segments and new IP addresses will be assigned.
 The tooling can differ for different DR solution.